-If you’re planning on building a home in Wichita, Topeka, or Kansas City, you’ll be pleased to know that Kansas is among the 10 states with the lowest cost to build a house.
+If you’re planning on building a home in Wichita or Lawrence, you’ll be pleased to know that Kansas is among the 10 states with the lowest cost to build a house.
 The cost to build a house in Kansas is estimated at $160,726, putting hourly labor costs at $16.29.

 However, the actual price you’ll pay to build a house in Kansas depends on numerous factors.
 Location plays a big role, with land and labor costs usually higher in more urban areas.
 The size, design, and materials you choose will also impact the price.

 Custom vs. Production Homes

 The price for a new home in Kansas also depends on whether you’re building a custom home or what’s called a “production” home.
 Production homes are built on land a builder owns and are usually part of a planned community or a neighborhood.